hackergrrl/airfile/README.md

 > Painlessly transfer files from a web browser to your local machine.

-Airfile was designed specifically to make it easier to get data off my android phone to my laptop without needing a native application.
+Airfile was designed specifically to make it easier to get data off my android phone to my laptop without needing a native application, cloud services, or a USB cable.

 ## Usage